Nostradamus in popular culture

 The prophecies of the 16th-century author Nostradamus have become a part of the popular culture of the 20th and 21st centuries.
 Nostradamus' life has been depicted in both fiction and non-fiction books as well as several films, and made-up prophecies that were said to be his were circulated online in several well-known hoaxes, where quatrains in the style of Nostradamus have been circulated by e-mail.
-The most well-known hoax claims that he predicted the attack on New York City's World Trade Center on September 11, 2001.
+The best-known hoax claims that he predicted the attack on New York City's World Trade Center on September 11, 2001.

 Supposed prophecies

-Nostradamus enthusiasts have often credited him with predicting numerous events in world history, supposedly including the French Revolution, the rise of Napoleon Bonaparte, the atomic bomb, the rise of Adolf Hitler, the September 11 attacks on the World Trade Center, and the last pope.
-Indeed, they regularly make similar claims regarding each new world crisis as it comes along as there is a tendency to claim that "Nostradamus predicted whatever has just happened."
+Nostradamus enthusiasts regularly make claims regarding each new world crisis as it comes along as there is a tendency to claim that "Nostradamus predicted whatever has just happened."
 These claims rely heavily on the role of interpretation.
+For example, they have often credited him with predicting numerous different events in world history, supposedly including the French Revolution, the rise of Napoleon Bonaparte, the atomic bomb, the rise of Adolf Hitler, the September 11 attacks on the World Trade Center, and the last pope.